-This secluded coast redwood has been among the most elusive for many folks who looked for it.
+Godwood Creek Giant used to be among the most elusive for many folks who searched.

 "On May 13th, I found an enormous redwood in Prairie Creek State Park with a dbh of 24.2' and a height of 354'.
 On the 14th, I showed this .... to Ron Hildebrant, ... who independently came up with very similar measurements.

 The AFA point score ... is an astounding 1295 points rivaling even the General Sherman giant sequoia which scores 1300 points.